 No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE 4.1.1.
 Noted that he has 21 lines and a bonnex on his farm fence and that it is going to be very expensive to replace.
 Should his fence be removed it must be replaced with new material and not the existing old material.
 P. Lampreght (Farm Fancey 518 LQ) Phase 1 Public Meeting (12 November 2009) DH responded that various requirements will be set in terms of temporary and new fences to be erected.
 Also noted that screens can also be erected to minimize the impact on game.
 Indicated that in future landowners will be visited on an individual basis to ensure the landowner is in agreement with the requirements made.
 LvdM noted that the type of fence that was in place before construction must also be in place after construction.
 4.1.2.
 On which side of the existing pipeline is the new pipe going to be laid?
 Requested that the landowners must also be involved when the final position of the pipeline is determined.
 H. Lampreght & P. Lampreght (Farm Fancey 518 LQ) Phase 1 Public Meeting (12 November 2009) JP noted that the final positions is not finalized yet and will only be finalized during the detail design.
 Also noted that all the infrastructure which may be affected during this phase must be identified.
 The approach adopted during the environmental assessment included the appraisal of a 200m-wide corridor (i.e. 100m on either side of the centre line).
 This allows for reasonable deviations from the proposed alignment within this corridor, based on potential onsite constraints (e.g. existing structures, geotechnical conditions, sensitive environmental features).
 4.1.3.
 In light of the above and grounds of the information is currently available, the Department wishes to submit the following: It is unlikely that the proposed development will have an adverse impact on the fauna and flora as the pipeline route is proposed to follow the route of the existing Exxaro pipeline.
 Manager: Environmental Impact Management - DEDET Correspondence received during Draft Scoping Report Review Period (08 January 2010) Noted 4.1.4.
-The following mitigation measures are however essential: The appropriate agency must implement an ongoing monitoring and eradication programme for Correspondence received during Draft Scoping Report Review Period (08 January 2010) EMP to incorporate stipulated mitigation measures.
+The following mitigation measures are however essential: The appropriate agency must implement an ongoing monitoring and eradication programme for Manager: Environmental Impact Management - DEDET Correspondence received during Draft Scoping Report Review Period (08 January 2010) Plant species that are considered to be invaders or weeds (in terms of CARA) in the project area are to be controlled within the construction area for the duration of the construction phase of the project including the rehabilitation phase through the implementation of a weed management programme.